stelcodes/nuzzle/README.md

 ### Adding Keys to Webpage Maps
 Nuzzle adds these keys to every webpage map:
 - `:uri`: the path of the webpage from the website's root, (ex `"/blog-posts/learning-clojure/"`)
-- `:render-content`: A function that renders the page's markup or returns `nil`.
+- `:render-content`: A function that renders the page's markup if `:content` key is present, otherwise returns `nil`.
-- `:id`: The key (vector of keywords) associated with the webpage map.
-- `:id->info`: A function that takes any `id` from the site data and returns the corresponding value.
+- `:id->info`: A function that takes any `id` from the site data and returns the corresponding map.
+Useful in your page rendering function.

 ### Adding Index Pages
 Often you'll want to create index pages in static sites which serve as a page that links to other pages which share a common trait.
 For example, if you have webpages like `"/blog-posts/foo"` and `"/blog-posts/bar"`, you may want a webpage at `"/blog-posts"` that links to these pages.
-We'll call these subdirectory index pages.
-Another common pattern is associating tags with webpages and having tag index pages like `"/tags/clojure"` that links to all your webpages about Clojure.
-We'll call these tag index pages.
+Let's call these subdirectory index pages.
+Another common pattern is associating tags with webpages and having tag index pages like `"/tags/clojure"` which links to all your webpages about Clojure.
+Let's call these tag index pages.
 Nuzzle adds both subdirectory and tag index pages automatically for all subdirectories and tags present in your site data.
-It's up to you whether to render them or not in your page rendering function.
+It's up to you whether to render them in your page rendering function.

 What makes these index webpage maps special is that they have an `:index` key with a value that is a vector of webpage `id`s.
-For example, in the previous blog posts example, the subdirectory index webpage map would have a key `:index` with a value of `[[:blog-posts :foo] [:blog-posts :bar]]`.
-Inside of your render function, you will be able to retrieve data for a webpage with `id->info`, and this way you can build index pages easily.
+For example, the subdirectory index webpage map for the above example would have a key `:index` with a value of `[[:blog-posts :foo] [:blog-posts :bar]]`.
+Inside of your render function, you will be able to retrieve data for a webpage given a webpage id with the function `id->info`, and this way you can easily find the title and URIs of your indexed pages.

-You can define index pages manually in your site data EDN, and Nuzzle will simply add the `:index` key.
-You can use this to, for example, add some markup to your index pages from a markdown file by including a `:content` key.
+It's worth noting that you can define index pages manually in your site data, and Nuzzle will simply append the `:index` key/value pair.
+You can use this to add some markup to your index pages from a markdown file by including a `:content` key.

 ## Creating a Page Rendering Function
-All webpages are transformed into Hiccup by a single function supplied by the user in the `nuzzle-config` map under the key `:render-page`.
+All webpages are transformed into Hiccup by a single function supplied by the user in the top-level config map under the key `:render-page`.
 This function takes a single argument (a webpage map) and returns a vector of Hiccup.

 > Hiccup is a method for representing HTML using Clojure data-structures.
 It comes from the original [Hiccup library](https://github.com/weavejester/hiccup) written by [James Reeves](https://github.com/weavejester).
 For a quick guide to Hiccup, check out this [lightning tutorial](https://medium.com/makimo-tech-blog/hiccup-lightning-tutorial-6494e477f3a5).